 Jewish Greens at conference

-Jewish Greens completed out busiest conference.
+Jewish Greens completed our busiest conference.

 Conference finished voting though a new policy on legal language the party should be using to describe Israel.
 Jewish Green members voted either side on the motion.

-Interestingly, the sky news report on the conference decided to feature almost exclusively Green party members: https://news.sky.com/video/how-worried-should-labour-be-about-the-green-party-13211671
+Interestingly, the Sky news report on the conference decided to feature almost exclusively Green party members: https://news.sky.com/video/how-worried-should-labour-be-about-the-green-party-13211671

 Joint session on faith and the environment with Muslim Greens.